misternerd/docker-files/README.md

 repository.
 Since that file might contain private information, I'm only including an `.env.example` file so you can roll your own.

+I also provide example run scripts to show which Docker parameters one needs to add.
+Especially for GUI applications, you need to mount a wealth of files into the container to get things like DBus and Pulse Audio working.
+Especially for Chromium/Electron based applications, this holds true.

 ## Images

 * [baseimage](baseimage): Base images with Ubuntu, mostly a LTS version plus a newer version for packages that are not available in the LTS version.
+* [brave](brave): The Brave browser, which is based on Chromium.
+Especially since Ubuntu started using Snap for Chromium, this is a more feasible approach to install a browser with Chrome Dev Tools.
+Great for web development if you want to be absolutely positive that nothing was cached by the browser.
+Or change settings like language etc and then just close the browser instead of settings things back.